 Activity 3: Next, try to play the game following the rules the child has written using a balloon and bag as described at the bottom of page 19 of Amazing Ancients!
 Getting a little silly is highly encouraged!

-Activity 4: Read the “Did you know?” section about rubber trees at the bottom of page 19.
+Activity 4: Rubber is a material that has very good elasticity.
+It is a polymer, made up of a long chain of repeating molecules, that can be easily stretched and bent.
+Rubber exists in both a natural and synthetic form; the natural form is latex from the sap of rubber trees.
+Read the “Did you know?” section about rubber trees at the bottom of page 19.
 Want to learn more about this tree or see what it looks like today?
 Check out this link.

 One thing many of the Mesoamerican ancient cultures are famous for is their variety of ways of tracking calendars and time.
 Today, let’s learn more about their ingenious discoveries.